An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

-Let us now commence our analysis of Algorithm~\ref{alg.adaptiveSQP} under Assumption \ref{ass.stochastic_all_old}.
 We build up to our main results through a series of lemmas.
 Our first set of lemmas show that the stochastic search directions computed by Algorithm~\ref{alg.adaptiveSQP} are well-behaved.
 To this end, we invoke the following orthogonal decomposition of the (stochastic) search direction: $\bar{d}_k = \bar{u}_k + \bar{v}_k$ where $\bar{u}_k \in Null(J_k)$ and $\bar{v}_k \in Range(J_k^T)$ for all $k \in \N{}$.